Frequency extender

-In broadcast engineering, a frequency extender is an electronic device that allows high-fidelity analog audio to be sent over regular POTS telephone lines, without the loss of higher audio frequencies (treble).
+In broadcast engineering, a frequency extender is an electronic device that expands the usable frequency range of POTS telephone lines.
+It also allows high-fidelity analog audio to be sent over regular telephone lines, without the loss of lower audio frequencies (bass).
 It is an extended concept of a telephone hybrid.

-The concept uses frequency shifting to overcome the narrow bandwidth of regular telephone systems.
+The concept uses frequency shifting to overcome the narrow bandwidth of regular telephone systems, extending the usable range by approximately two octaves.
 The input signal is sent on one telephone line as-is, or in some cases upshifted to provide extra low-frequency response, and sent on a second line shifted down by 3 kHz, which is normally the upper bandpass limit in telephony.
 Thus, an audio frequency of 5 kHz is sent at 2 kHz.
 A receiver on the other end then shifts the second line back up and mixes it with the first.
 This results in greatly improved audio, adding a full octave of range, and pushing the total bandpass to 6 kHz.
 The sound is then acceptable for voice, if not for music.